aquilesC/aquiles.me/content/Dispertech.md

 The company was built following a very traditional [[technolgy transfer]] process, signing a licensing deal with Leiden University for the exclusive rights on the patent submitted by Sanli.

 ## Extracellular Vesicles as the target market
-[[extracellular vesicle|Extracellular Vesicles]] are an interesting field of research, that grew enough the be defined as its own market.
+[[extracellular vesicles|Extracellular Vesicles]] are an interesting field of research, that grew enough the be defined as its own market.
 The field is ripe for disruption, since there is not a single technique that satisfies all the jobs that people need to do (see, for example: [[literature/202303251644 Jobs to be done framework|202303251644 Jobs to be done framework]]).

 However, some companies were quick at seizing a large portion of the market ([[NanoSight]] is the prime example).